vanschependom/KULAK_IW-shed-of-graphs/README.md

 #### Backup restoration

 After making a backup of the passed graph history, you can restore this to the `history.txt` file by running `restore_from_backup.sh`.
 Click [here]() for the instructions on restoring the history file.

+### Web server

+We provide a web server that displays the 20 last processed graphs.
+Click [here]() to skip to the instructions for starting the web server using _Flask_.

 ## Usage